-- Bears Are Bad News: The boss of Springfield Butte.
-But once defeated, it's revealed to be a fat mook in disguise.
+- Bears Are Bad News: The boss of Springfield Butte is a ferocious bear.
+Once defeated, it's revealed to actually be a fat mook in disguise.

 - Big Bad: Mr. Burns and Smithers are the main villains.

-- Bonus Stage: Two of them.
+- Bonus Stage: There are two bonus levels.
 The better you do, the more points you get.

 - In the first one, which follows Downtown Springfield (stage one), you have to pump up a large balloon shaped after your characters head by mashing the attack and jump buttons.

 - After Dreamland (stage six), you have to mash the attack and jump buttons to slap your character into waking up.

-- Breath Weapon: The fire breathing drunk boss of Moe's Tavern.
+- Breath Weapon: The drunk boss of Moe's Tavern breathes fire.
 He sometimes sneezes out smoke as well.

 - In stage one, an advertisement for this very game is posted on the wall of the video arcade.
 The arcade itself appears in the Moe's Tavern level.